-Major players of the textile industry invest in developing fibers which are economical as well as carry many qualities which are highly desired.
-These versatile fibers are much in demand and make up almost half of the fiber produced in the world today.
+Major players in the textile industry invest in developing fibers that are economical as well as carry many qualities which are highly desired.
+These versatile fibers are much in demand and make up almost half of the fiber produced today.

-Manufactured fibers consists of the following three types
+Manufactured fibers consist of the following three types –

-1 Regenerated cellulose fibers which are made from a viscous solution of cellulose which is purified wood pulp
+1. Regenerated cellulose fibers that are made from a viscous solution of cellulose that is purified wood pulp.

-2 Synthetic fibers which are basically chemical raw materials
+2. Synthetic fibers that are basically chemical raw materials.

 How are textiles made ?

 The manufacturing process of textiles involves various steps that transform raw fibers into finished textile products.

 After the fibers are produced, they are made into yarn.
 Different types of fibers undergo different types of spinning processes to make them into different varieties of yarns.
 The finished yarn is made into fabric by different methods like weaving & knitting.
 Other methods like crocheting, felting, laminating, knotting etc are also used.